Back To Search Results

 In the 1 to 2 weeks following diagnosis, patients may deteriorate and experience recurrence.
 Inadequate anticoagulation is the most common reason for recurrent venous thromboembolism while on therapy.

-The development of persistent or progressive dyspnea, particularly during the first 3 months to 2 years of diagnosis, should prompt the clinician to investigate the development of CTEPH (affects up to 5% of patients).
-Follow-up computed tomography (CT), ventilation-perfusion scans, or echocardiography should be performed in patients who remain persistently symptomatic months to years after an acute PE.
-In CTEPH, these modalities demonstrate pulmonary hypertension.
+The development of persistent or progressive dyspnea, particularly during the first 3 months to 2 years after diagnosis, should prompt the clinician to investigate the development of chronic thromboembolic pulmonary hypertension (CTEPH), which affects up to 5% of patients.
+In patients who remain persistently symptomatic months to years after an acute PE, follow-up CT, ventilation-perfusion scans, or echocardiography should be performed.
+These modalities demonstrate pulmonary hypertension in CTEPH.

 On the V/Q scan, patients with CTEPH generally have at least 1 segmental or more significant mismatched ventilation-perfusion defect.
 For those patients with evidence of CTEPH on V/Q lung scanning, right heart catheterization, and pulmonary angiography are indicated to confirm pulmonary hypertension, quantify the degree of pulmonary hypertension, exclude competing diagnoses, define the surgical accessibility of the obstructing thrombotic lesions, and confirm that an acceptable component of the elevated pulmonary vascular resistance is due to surgically accessible disease and not from distal obstruction or a secondary arteriopathy, for all patients with CTEPH, lifelong anticoagulant therapy is recommended.
 Also, early referral for evaluation for pulmonary thromboendarterectomy is highly recommended.